 - 1. Mount spindles to ball joints.
 Be mindful of LH and RH markings.
 Tighten the ball joint nuts, install washers and pins. - 2.
 Fasten steering control arms and or tie rod ends.
 Grease the ball joints until grease runs out from the rubber. - 3.
 Then tighten the steering control arms to the appropriate torque, install cotter pins, and check for smooth steering range of motion.
 Grease the tie rod ends until grease runs out from the rubber.
 (Remember that it is likely that an alignment will be needed.) - 4.
 Next test fit your inner wheel bearing onto the spindle.
 (See preparing your parts) - 5.
-Now it is time to prepare your rotor, install the inner wheel bearing and seal, and remember to discard the race provided with the bearing, as one is already pressed in for you (figure 7). - 6.
-Pack the bearings and the rotors with grease if this has yet to be done.
+Now it is time to prepare your rotor, You will need to use a brass punch to remove the factory bearing race that is in the rotor.
+Be careful not to score the rotor body where the race seats.
+Figure 7 shows the race that will need to be removed.